Decays $Z\to e_ae_b$ in a 3-3-1 model with neutral leptons: Introduction

 \section{Introduction}

-\allowdisplaybreaks We will use results of the general one-loop contributions to the LFV decay amplitudes of the $Z$ boson (LFV$Z$) \cite{Hong:2024yhk} to study a particular case of the 331$NL$.
-The 331$NL$ with inverse seesaw (ISS) neutrino can explain successfully all of the neutrino oscillation data, the data of LFV of the charged leptons (cLFV) decay $e_b\to e_a \gamma$, and SM-like Higgs boson (LFV$h$) decay $h \to e \tau, \mu \tau$, which can reach values of $\mathcal{O}(10^{-4})$ \cite{Hong:2022xjg}.
-However, the LFV$Z$ decay channel has not yet been implemented in the 331$NL$ model.
-We hope that there are possibilities for signals of LFV$Z$ decay in the allowed regions accommodating the other LFV data in 331$NL$ models with ISS neutrinos.
-It was shown previously that if all heavy ISS neutrino have the same masses, the strict relations between three cLFV decay rates Br$(e_b\to e_a \gamma)$ will predict invisible signals of the two decays $\tau \to \gamma e, \gamma \mu$ in the near future \cite{Boucenna:2015zwa}.
-In this work, we consider the more general situation of different masses for ISS neutrinos, so that all cLFV decay rates will reach the recent and future experimental sensitivities.
-Two other processes, LFV$Z$ and LFV$h$ decays will be discussed simultaneously to guarantee whether their decay rates are excluded, invisible, or still promising for the searching from the incoming experiments.
+\allowdisplaybreaks We will use the results of the general one-loop contributions introduced recently \cite{Hong:2024yhk} to the lepton flavor violating (LFV) decay amplitudes of the $Z$ boson (LFV$Z$), $Z \to e_a e_b$, with $e_a, e_b = e, \mu, \tau$ and $e_a\neq e_b$, to study an extension of the 3-3-1 {model} adding neutral leptons as $SU(3)_L$ singlets (331$NL$) to accommodate the neutrino oscillation data through the inverse seesaw (ISS) mechanism \cite{Boucenna:2015zwa}.
+The 3-3-1 models were constructed based on the gauge group $SU(3)_C\otimes SU(3)_L \otimes U(1)_X$ \cite{Singer:1980sw, Pleitez:1992xh,Ozer:1995xi, Foot:1994ym, Frampton:1992wt}, {providing} an interesting explanation {for} the existence three fermion families based on the {anomaly-free} requirements in the fermion sector \cite{Frampton:1992wt}.
+Normally, all left-handed fermions in the SM doublets are included in the respective $SU(3)_L$ triplets or antitriplets of the 3-3-1 models.
+The leptons with certain electric charges in the third component of the lepton $SU(3)_L$ (anti) triplets are used to distinguish different 3-3-1 models.
+The 3-3-1 models with {arbitrary electric charges} for these new leptons were also introduced \cite{Diaz:2003dk,Diaz:2004fs,Buras:2012dp}.
+The 331$NL$ {model discussed} here consists of three neutral left-handed leptons in the third component of the three lepton triplets.
+Therefore, three other neutral lepton $SU(3)_L$ singlets are {sufficient} for generating active neutrino masses and mixing parameters through the ISS mechanism.
+It {has been} shown that if all heavy ISS neutrino masses are degenerate, the strong correlations between {the} three cLFV decay rates (branching ratios) Br$(e_b\to e_a \gamma)$ will predict invisible signals of the two decays $\tau \to \gamma e, \gamma \mu$ in the near future \cite{Boucenna:2015zwa}.
+In contrast, the model with non-degenerate masses of heavy neutrinos will predict large decay rates {for} the cLFV and LFV decays of the SM-like Higgs boson (LFV$h$) $h \to e \tau, \mu \tau$, which can reach values of $\mathcal{O}(10^{-4})$ \cite{Hong:2022xjg}.
+In this work, we consider the more general situation of heavy ISS neutrinos having non-degenerate masses, so that all cLFV decay rates will reach recent and future experimental sensitivities.
+More interestingly, two processes, LFV$Z$ and LFV$h$ decays, will be discussed simultaneously to guarantee whether their decay rates are excluded, invisible, or still promising for {search in} upcoming experiments, see a summary in Table~\ref{BRdecay} .